Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/3_DatabaseComponents/NoSQL-Databases/Readme.md

 - Fraud detection & analytics
 - Product-recommendation engine
 - Identity and access management

+## Time-Series DB
+- [InfluxDB](https://en.wikipedia.org/wiki/InfluxDB) is an open-source time series database (TSDB) developed by the company [InfluxData](https://www.influxdata.com/).
+- It is written in the [Go programming language](https://github.com/Anshul619/golang) for storage and retrieval of time series data in fields such as operations monitoring, application metrics, Internet of Things sensor data, and real-time analytics.

 # Comparisons
 - :star: [Casandra vs MongoDB](CasandraVsMongoDB.md)